biiconsulting/icji/README.md

 ###Version Information

-Cognos Obfuscates some of it's JavaScript code.
-As such you mush use the correct version of ICJI depending on what version of Cognos you have.
+IBM Cognos obfuscates some of it's JavaScript code.
+As such you mush use the correct version of ICJI for the version of IBM Cognos you have.
 Below is a reference for version capatability.

 	ICJI Version          IBM Cognos Version